 I don't have a large liquor cabinet by any means.
 In fact, 'liquor cabinet' is a bit of a misnomer as all of my liquor and shelf-stable mixers are housed in the small shelves above my over-the-range microwave.
 It works for now!

 Because of this efficiency there are some ingredients that crop up over and over in the mixed drinks I make, like ginger beer and orange liqueur, as well as apple cider and cranberry juice in the fridge.
 It's SO easy to craft different drinks just by changing up the type of liquor and a few support ingredients.

-After buying my first carton of apple cider this season, I challenged myself to come up with additional cocktails to make with it beyond a cranberry apple margarita (a reader favorite!) and an apple cider mule.
+After buying my first carton of apple cider this season, I challenged myself to come up with additional cocktails to make with it beyond a cranberry apple margarita (a reader favorite!) an apple cider mule, and apple cider sangria.
 This bourbon apple cider cocktail ties in that ginger beer and orange liqueur for an easy, not-too-sweet cocktail brimming with cozy fall flavor.

 - Apple cider: Apple cider differs from apple juice in that it's unfiltered, so it contains apple pulp and other particles that give it that hazy characteristic.
 Regular apple cider is used here, not sparkling.

 - Bourbon: You don't need anything fancy here.
 We like Wild Turkey 101 as an all-purpose bourbon.
 It's versatile for drinking straight or for using in mixed drinks, and it's a good value in the mid-$20s range.